ballerina-platform/ballerina-distribution/examples/graphql-service-basic-auth-ldap-user-store/graphql_service_basic_auth_ldap_user_store.md

 In the authorization phase, the scopes of the service are compared against the scope included in the user store for at least one match between the two sets.

-For more information on the underlying module, see the [`auth` module](https://lib.ballerina.io/ballerina/auth/latest/).

 >**Tip:** You may need to change the certificate file path and private key file path in the code below.

 ::: code graphql_service_basic_auth_ldap_user_store.bal :::